jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

 ​	As with anything, the actual speedup depends on the actual distribution of particles in space, the smoothing length, and might well vary during the simulation.
 Nevertheless, this simplified case showcases how much impact this approach can contribute to enable the use of this method in realistic scenarios.

-​	This result represents over a **50 x ** performance improvement which is, arguably, more than enough to justify the extra mile to implement the additional structures and modifying the code.
+​	This result represents over **50 x ** performance improvement which is, arguably, more than enough to justify the extra mile to implement the additional structures and modifying the code.
 More importantly and sometimes overlooked, this is an improvement gained from re-thinking the way the calculation is performed, and as such it is **not something that can be gained by tweaking** the original code.
 This fact will become more apparent as we progress through the next parts of this series, since most of the techniques that can be used to improve the original code can also be applied to this cell linked list search version of it, therefore this performance gain comes **on top** of everything else that can be done to improve the performance of this calculation.

 ​	The main lesson from this section is: **Choosing good algorithms matter**.